 Yurtopia Remote Hilltop Yurts, Wimberley

 Adult-only property.
 Plus, no pets.
 I wanted to get that out right away because I know plenty of people who love for their pets to come along.
 There are two stunning styles of glamping here – both with modern amenities.
-I have not been here, but after seeing it all, I’m hoping to at least get to check them out next time I’m in the Texas Hill Country.
+I have not been here, but after seeing it all, I hope to check them out next time I’m in the Texas Hill Country.

 So, you have to decide if you want everything to yourself or most everything, but you’ll share common areas with other glampers.
 Take a look at Yurtopia Remote Hilltop Glamping and decide for yourself.
-Plus, Wimberley is a quaint town that you’ll fall in love with over and over again.
+Plus, Wimberley is a quaint town that you’ll fall in love with repeatedly.
 It’s a good thing because there are more glamping sites there.
 See below.